Clicky

 Why Is Gluten-Free Bread So Small?
 Answered

-An increasing number of people with celiac disease or gluten intolerance are opting for gluten-free bread as a substitute.
+Lots of folks with **celiac disease** or **gluten intolerance** choose gluten-free bread as their favorite option.

 While it provides a solution for those who cannot consume traditional bread, it can be surprising to see how small the loaves of gluten-free bread often are compared to their wheat-based counterparts.